LuccaHellriegel/ClayMemory/README.md

 React-based reader and editor for creating notes and flash cards directly from PDF documents.

+The main difference between ClayMemory and comparable softwares is that ClayMemory takes into account that the revision and the exact context of cards is important for a holistic learning approach and that if we integrate reader and editor we can automate a lot of steps.
+For more conceptual background see Overview.

 STATUS: prototype for HCI research into flash card creation (no repetition-backend at the moment).

 Try it here: [https://luccahellriegel.github.io/ClayMemory](https://luccahellriegel.github.io/ClayMemory)

 Only tested on Firefox and Chrome/Chromium (Desktop).